Veteran Cong leader Shamsher Surjewala passes away

 Congress leader Rahul Gandhi visited AIIMS and met Randeep Surjewala to convey his condolences on Monday morning.
 "In the passing of Shri Shamsher Singh Surjewala, we have lost a popular & respected Congressman who worked tirelessly in the service of India's farmers & the development of Haryana.
 My condolences to his family & friends.
 Om Shanti," Gandhi tweeted.

-Haryana Congress chief Kumari Selja said,"Deeply pained at the demise of former Haryana Congress chief, former Rajya Sabha MP and former Haryana minister Shamsher Singh Surjewala.
+"Deeply pained at the demise of former Haryana Congress chief, former Rajya Sabha MP and former Haryana minister Shamsher Singh Surjewala," Kumari Selja said.
 "His passing away is a big loss and it will be difficult to fill the void.
 The state has lost an able politician, an icon of development and a great public servant," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)